risk-first/website/docs/risks/Complexity-Risk/Complexity-Analogies.md

 Sometimes, the path across the [Risk Landscape](/risks/Risk-Landscape) will take you to dead ends, and the only benefit to be gained is experience.
 No one deliberately chooses a dead end - often you can take an action that doesn't pay off, but frequently the dead end appears from nowhere:  it's a [Hidden Risk](/tags/Hidden-Risk).
 The source of a lot of this hidden risk is the complexity of the [risk landscape](/tags/Risk-Landscape).

-[Version Control Systems](https://en.wikipedia.org/wiki/Version_control) like [Git](https://en.wikipedia.org/wiki/Git) are a useful mitigation of [Dead-End Risk](/tags/Dead-End-Risk), because using them means that at least you can _go back_ to the point where you made the bad decision and go a different way.
-Additionally, they provide you with backups against the often inadvertent [Dead-End Risk](/tags/Dead-End-Risk) of someone wiping the hard-disk.
+[Version Control Systems](https://en.wikipedia.org/wiki/Version_control) like [Git](https://en.wikipedia.org/wiki/Git) are a useful mitigation of dead ends, because using them means that at least you can _go back_ to the point where you made the bad decision and go a different way.
+Additionally, they provide you with mitigations against the [Reliability Risk](/tags/Reliability-Risk) of using hard-disk.